markryall/spotification/readme.md

 ## Usage

-There's really not much too this at the moment:
+There's really not much too this:

 To search for tracks, browse to http://localhost:9292/tracks and execute a search.